ibm-cloud-docs/vpc/about-network.md

 | ---- | ---- |
 | Instances can initiate connections to the internet, but they can't receive connections from the internet.| Instances can initiate or receive connections to or from the internet |
 | Provides connectivity for an entire subnet | Provides connectivity for a single instance |
 {: caption="Table 1.
-External connectivity options" caption-side="top"}
+External connectivity options" caption-side="bottom"}

 For secure external connectivity, use the VPN service to connect your VPC to another network.
 For more information about VPNs, see [Using VPN with your VPC](/docs/vpc?topic=vpc-using-vpn).